nestybox/sysbox/docs/developers-guide/debug.md

 -   Attaching to a running process:

+First, find the PID of the running sysbox-runc process.
+Use `sudo pstree -SlpgT` to help with this.

+Then start the debugger and attach it to the sysbox-runc process via the PID:

 ```console
 rodny@deepblue-vm-1:~/go/src/github.com/nestybox/sysbox/sysbox-runc$ sudo env "PATH=$PATH" env "GOROOT=$GOROOT" env "GOPATH=$GOPATH" env "PWD=$PWD" /home/rodny/go/bin/dlv attach 26558
 ```